 While this COVID-19 will remain as a pockmark on the face of the humanity unless we act together, it would be inaccurate to see only adversity ahead.
 Developing countries can not only reclaim their hard-won economic gains but do even better than before the pandemic.
 Obviously, a first step depends on producing and distributing vaccines to eradicate the pandemic.
 Beyond the immediate recovery, developing countries need to come together to mainstreaming or localizing their development journey from where the value chain originates.
-With renewed focus on the 'local' and/or 'rural', the developing world can achieve stability.
+With renewed focus on the 'local' and/or 'rural', the developing world can achieve their growth potential through well-calibrated economic policies and strategies that improve access to health care and education, support and retrain displaced workers, and strengthen public investment in green projects and digital infrastructure.
+The goal is to build more inclusive economies that benefit everyone, while ensuring macroeconomic stability.